CSpanias/cspanias.github.io/_posts/2023-12-12-DVWA - SQL Injection.md

     ![](user_success.png)

-6. Instead of plaintext passwords, the database has stored the hashes.
+6. The database gaves the passwords in hash format instead of plaintext.
 We can find the hash type as follows:

     ```shell
     # check the hash type